documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

     :align: center
 ----

       * **Application Escalation**: This action allows the user to configure the switch of quantity of replicas in execution of the selected application.
 The moment in which the alert is executed, makes it possible to decrease/increase the quantity of instances of an application, in an aligned way to the current cost of the same application.
-Example on the following image:

 .. image:: /figuras/fig_mangue/103_mangue_escalonamento_aplicacao.png
     :alt: application Escalation
     :align: center
 ----

       * **Change Request and Limits**: This action allows the user to change the request and limit of the selected applications, by the moment in which the alert is executed.
-Example on the following image:

 .. image:: /figuras/fig_mangue/104_mangue_alterar_request_limit.png
     :alt: change request limit